-The Vegetarian food at BTH & Dwarka near Jos Junction is legendary, with both serving lunch on banana leaves also & taking you back into timelessness.They also have vegan options.
+The Vegetarian food at BTH & Dwarka near Jos Junction is legendary, with both serving lunch on banana leaves.They also have vegan options.

-Gokul Ootupura, near Ernakulam Shiva temple is another good place for typical vegetarian local food.
+Gokul Ootupura, near Ernakulam Shiva temple (one of the religious places to visit in Kochi) is another good place for typical vegetarian local food.
 So is Ambiswamy, near Medical Trust Hospital.